lewis-weinberger/aoc/2020/README.md

 # [Advent of Code 2020](https://adventofcode.com/2020)
-> Solutions written in ANSI C (C89)
+> Solutions written in C and Nim

 ## Installation

+### C
-Edit the [Makefile](./Makefile) to your satisfaction, and then run `make -r` to build all available solutions.
+Requires a C compiler and `make`.
+In the 'c/' subdirectory, edit the [Makefile](./Makefile) to your satisfaction, and then run `make -r` to build all available solutions.
 You can build a particular day by specifying a number `make -r n`.

+### Nim
+Requires [Nim](https://nim-lang.org/install.html).
+You can use `nimble build` from within the `nim/` subdirectory to build the executables.

 ## Usage